Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Seek connection and support either informally or formally.
 Opportunities to share stories, vent, validate, ask questions, experiences ups and downs, and process can make the biggest difference.
 Whether this is with friends and family, online anonymous forums, making time during baby showers, or in therapy - identity exploration never happens solo and you don’t need to go it alone.

 About the Author: Peggy Loo, PhD is a counseling psychologist at Manhattan Therapy Collective.
 She enjoys working with expecting parents during pregnancy and postpartum and holds a certification in perinatal mental health.
-Dr Loo strongly believes that supporting parents is the most powerful way to support their babies and is passionate about destigmatizing the common growing pains (physically and emotionally) of pregnancy and motherhood.
+Dr Loo strongly believes that supporting parents is the most powerful way to support their babies and is passionate about destigmatizing the common growing pains (physically and emotionally) of pregnancy and matrescence.

 References: